cidgoh/DataHarmonizer/README.md

   - Check you can see the new template under 'Template:` in the top bar
 - Generate the static files (within the local clone)
   - Run `yarn build:web` to generate a standalone file (Stored in `/web/dist`)
-- Remove the old docs directory at the root of the repository, the cp new static to replace it to allow rendering on GitHub pages
+- Back in the root of the repo, remove the old docs directory, the cp new static to replace it to allow rendering on GitHub pages
   - `rm -r docs/`
   - `cp -r web/dist/ docs/`